NICK WRIGHT

 'The reality is that you will grieve forever.
 You will not 'get over' the loss of a loved one; you will learn to live with it.'
 (Kubler-Ross & Kessler)

 At 15, I was fatally wounded.
 At 18, I died.
 That’s how it felt and, at times, it still feels now.
 There are some scars that never heal.
 A trauma of unwelcomed loss is being forced, harshly, to let go of an imagined future, a hoped-for dream.
 This tearing experience can leave our hearts, our bodies, bleeding.
-I was a shattered romantic who spent day after day, year after year, pleading with God to take my life.
+I felt betrayed and shattered and spent day after day, year after year, pleading with God to take my life.
 I slid into a heavy, dark dysthemia.
 Nothing could bring healing, happiness or hope.

 It's fertile ground for addiction, to search for anything that will make us feel alive, provide even momentary relief.
 We may immerse ourselves in whatever distracts and enables us to avoid having to face again, all too wearily, those severe memories and tortured feelings.
 My own torment was that searing-painful images would surface over and over in my dreams, as if trying to reconcile the suffering at some deep subconscious level, yet leave me waking the next day in suicidal mood.